steveklabnik/jujutsu-tutorial/src/customization/configuring-jj.md

 $ jj log -r 'mine()'
 ```

-Now `mine()` is available anywhere a revset is, including inside other aliases
+Now `mine()` is available anywhere we can use a revset, including inside other
-and other revset expressions. `trunk()` itself is one of these — `jj git clone`
+aliases and revset expressions. `trunk()` itself is one of these. `jj git clone`
-writes `revset-aliases."trunk()" = "main@origin"` into your repository config,
+writes `revset-aliases."trunk()" = "main@origin"` into our repository config,
 which is why the built-in defaults can refer to `trunk()` without knowing what
-your project calls its main branch.
+our project calls its main branch.

-The alias worth understanding is the one governing what you're allowed to
+One alias worth understanding governs what we're allowed to rewrite:
-rewrite:

 ```toml
 [revset-aliases]